-Also new this year is Kids Spin (#2337), an extended version of the now-ubiquitous Compact Spinning Coaster from SBF Visa.
+Also new this year is Kids Spin (#2337), an extended version of the now-ubiquitous Compact Spinning Coaster from SBF Rides.
 The genre, introduced less than four years ago, is by some margin the most successful new product line that I can think of in my time as an enthusiast, with a total of forty-five examples listed in RCDB as of this writing and likely others that the community has yet to locate.
 This particular installation had a reasonable amount of spinning over its five lap cycle, and its appearance had novelty value too thanks to black and white spotted cars on neon green track.
 There were a few minor bumps around the course but nothing unmanageable.